frankbolviken/SenchaGradle/Readme.md

 	gradle war

 This will minify the app using sencha cmd, and generate a war with default settings (Version etc)

+More advanced features

+	gradle war -Dversion=0.2 -DbuildNumber=0001

+This will build the application, and set the version according to input.
+Usefull for instance when doing continuous integration with a build tool like TeamCity, to automagically version your app.

 # Coming up
 Jasmine support